Hypercalcemia is too much calcium in the blood.

 Calcium is important to many body functions, including:

-Hypercalcemia affects less than 1 percent of the population.
-The ability to measure blood calcium since the 1960s has improved detection.
-Today, the condition is diagnosed at an early stage so most patients with hypercalcemia have no symptoms.
+Hypercalcemia affects fewer than 1 in 100 people.
+The condition is most often diagnosed at an early stage, so most patients have no symptoms.

-Women over age 50 are most likely to have hypercalcemia, usually due to primary hyperparathyroidism.
+Women over age 50 (after menopause) are most likely to have hypercalcemia.
+In most cases, this is due to primary hyperparathyroidism.

 Treatment is aimed at the cause of hypercalcemia whenever possible.
-In people with primary hyperparathyroidism (PHPT), surgery may be needed to remove the abnormal parathyroid gland and cure the hypercalcemia.
+People with primary hyperparathyroidism (PHPT) may need surgery to remove the abnormal parathyroid gland.
+This will cure the hypercalcemia.

-Severe hypercalcemia that causes symptoms and requires a hospital stay is treated with the following:
+Severe hypercalcemia that causes symptoms and requires a hospital stay may be treated with the following:

 These complications of long-term hypercalcemia are uncommon today.